Joseph M. Newman: Feature director

 Newman made his debut as a director of feature films with Northwest Rangers (1941), a B-movie about the Canadian Mounties starring James Craig.

-Newman was a major in the Signal Corps during World War II.
-While there he directed the short film Diary of a Sergeant (1945) starring Harold Russell which led to Russell's appearance in The Best Years of Our Lives (1946).
+Newman served as a major with the U.S. Army Signal Corps during World War II.
+While there, he directed the short film Diary of a Sergeant (1945) starring Harold Russell which led to Russell's appearance in The Best Years of Our Lives (1946).

-After the war Newman returned to directing shorts at MGM: The Luckiest Guy in the World (1947) and The Amazing Mr. Nordill (1947).
+After the war, Newman returned to directing shorts at MGM: The Luckiest Guy in the World (1947) and The Amazing Mr. Nordill (1947).

 He went back to features with the low budget Jungle Patrol (1948) at Fox.
 He went on to direct The Great Dan Patch (1949), the film noir crime dramas Abandoned (1949), with Gale Storm, and 711 Ocean Drive, which starred Edmond O'Brien.

 Newman directed George Raft in Lucky Nick Cain (1951) aka I'll Get You For This in England, distributed by Fox.